soz-live/soz-live.github.io/index.md

 ## AI

-No AI has been used to generate code for this project - Lets keep it that way.
+No AI has been used to generate code for this project.
+Lets keep it that way.

 ## Platforms